ShawnMalal/cse15l-lab-reports/labReport2.md

 }
 ```

-I fixed the bug by creating a temporary array to copy the elements in reverse order thhen copied the elements from the temp array back into the original array:
+I fixed the bug by creating a temporary array to copy the elements in reverse order then copied the elements from the temp array back into the original array:

 ```
  static void reverseInPlace(int[] arr) {